The Historic Park Inn: A Look Inside

 Midwest Travel, USA Travel

 Perched on a ginger-colored leather sofa in the Skylight Room, I marveled overhead at the room’s 25 art glass panels, now protected against the elements by a dome.
-It’s apparent that the Historic Park Inn in Mason City, Iowa, has come full circle.
-The grand dame, with a one-of-kind three-part design, opened in the fall of 1910.
+It’s apparent that the Historic Park Inn in the heart of Mason City, Iowa, has come full circle.
+With a one-of-kind, three-part design, the Grand Dame opened in the fall of 1910.
 Then, over the next 50 years, it fell into disrepair and was abandoned.
-Today, through the preservation efforts of Wright on the Park, the Historic Park Inn sits fully restored as the only remaining Frank Lloyd Wright hotel in the world, even better than before.
-The Historic Park Inn is on the National Register of Historic Places.
+Today, through the preservation efforts of Wright on the Park, the Historic Park Inn sits fully restored as the last remaining hotel by Frank Lloyd Wright in the world, even better than before.

 Thank you to Visit Mason City for hosting my stay.